Buying real estate in Rio de Janeiro?

 What's the typical rent-to-price ratio for apartments in Rio de Janeiro in 2026?

-The highest rent-to-price ratios in Rio de Janeiro tend to appear in traditional middle-class neighborhoods like Tijuca and parts of Centro, where property prices are lower but rental demand from local workers remains steady, and also in compact units like studios and one-bedrooms that attract young professionals and corporate tenants.
+The highest rent-to-price ratios in Rio de Janeiro tend to show up in neighborhoods like Tijuca, Vila Isabel, Meier, and parts of Centro, where purchase prices are more affordable but rental demand stays strong thanks to good metro connections and proximity to local employment centers.

 How much rent can I charge for an apartment in Rio de Janeiro?